quentinlampin/draft-lampin-schc-minimal-architecture/draft-lampin-schc-minimal-architecture-00.md

 **Profile**: A set of configurations that define how SCHC operations are performed within a specific Instance.
 It includes parameters for the different SCHC components.

-**Domain**: A network domain where SCHC instances share a common context for compression and fragmentation operations.

 **Domain Manager**: A logical component that manages the SCHC domain, including context synchronization and profile distribution.